Tsuk1ko/nhentai-helper/README.md

   Show an button that allow you to mark or unmark the manga as downloaded.
 - **Judge downloaded manga by title**
   You can specify the title used to judge whether the manga has been downloaded.
 If nothing selected, the script will never warn you when a manga has been downloaded.
-  Note that `pretty` is not available in most mirror sites.
+  Note that `Pretty` is not available in most mirror sites.

 ### Advance Settings

+- **nHentai download host**
+  Choose a host for downloading images.
+Only available on nHentai.
 - **Custom download URL**
   **WARNING: Please don't set this if you don't know what it does.**
   Tip: You may need to add your domain into *XHR security* for this script.